fanpu/website/_posts/2023-06-15-high-dimensional-analysis-of-m-estimators.markdown

 We only need to consider error terms $$\Delta \in \ctriplet$$, since Lemma \ref{lemma:1}
 guarantees us that the error term will only lie in that set.

-In many statistical models, restricted strong convexity holds with $$\tl = 0$$, however it is required in more general settings, such as generalized linear models.
+In many statistical models, restricted strong convexity holds with $$\tl = 0$$, however, it is required in more general settings, such as generalized linear models.

-## Proof of Theorem 1 [TODO check] \label{sec:thm1-proof}
+# Proof of Theorem 1
 We can now state and prove the main result of the paper.
 This will hold under the decomposability of the regularizer (G1), and the restricted strong convexity of the loss function (G2).